garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Questionnaires.md

 	- Short-answer fill-ins
 	- Comments

-NOTE: Good for getting information from a lot of people
+***NOTE: Good for getting information from a lot of people***

+## Advantages
+1. They don't involve face-to-face contact & can be administered remotely
+2. They can be used to supply information for primary stakeholder profiles
+3. They can be used to ascertain whether proposed solutions will meet with accep